KaYBlitZ/tis-rip/README.md

 // For Macs
 /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --user-data-dir=./user-data
 ```
+Configure these settings manually:

-1. Set the chromedriver's download directory to ./download
+1. Set the download directory to ./download
-2. Disable the chromedriver's built-in PDF viewer
+2. Disable Chrome's built-in PDF viewer

 You will also need to install the Python dependencies: